 Additionally, according to the UPS Store® 2021 Inside Small Business Survey, “majorities of both the general population and small business owners (56% and 67%, respectively) indicate that they’ve made plans within the past year to buy more products or services from small businesses.”
 Despite economic challenges, consumers are still rallying around small businesses and the services they provide.

 Online classes and increased opportunities for networking and learning also benefit new entrepreneurs, allowing them to learn the skills necessary to start—and succeed at—small businesses with greater ease.

 Pilzer agrees: “The greatest opportunities today are to go into business for yourself as an entrepreneur.”

-For most middle-income Americans who still have a job, living paycheck to paycheck has become a way of life.
+But every aspect of life is steadily growing more expensive.
+64% of Americans were living paycheck-to-paycheck as of January 2022, according to LendingClub and PYMNTS’ 7th Paycheck-To-Paycheck Report.
 In Rich Dad Poor Dad, Kiyosaki warns of the long-term effects of this kind of lifestyle: “Financial struggle is often directly the result of people working all of their lives for someone else.
 Many people will have nothing at the end of their working days.”